Direct and Adaptable Mesh-Gaussian Scene Reconstruction from Multi-View Images: Experiments

 \subsubsection{Ablation Studies}

-In this section, we examine the impact of three factors: 1) the adaptive Gaussian covariance, 2) the refinement stage, and 3) the number of Gaussians per face.
-To evaluate the effect of adaptive Gaussian covariance, we set $\boldsymbol{M}$ in Eq. \eqref{eq:cov_final} to be an identity matrix.
-Tab.~\ref{tab:ablation} shows that both adaptive Gaussian covariance and the refinement stage significantly enhance rendering quality.
+We analyze the impact of three design factors: (1) adaptive Gaussian covariance, (2) the refinement stage, and (3) the number of Gaussians per face.

+To isolate the effect of adaptive Gaussian covariance, we replace $\boldsymbol{M}$ in \eqref{eq:cov_final} with the identity matrix, effectively removing the shape-dependent transformation.
+As shown in Tab.~\ref{tab:ablation}, both adaptive covariance and the refinement stage lead to significant improvements in rendering quality.

-The choice of the number of Gaussians per face involves a trade-off between computational consumption and performance.
-As shown in Tab. \ref{tab:ablation_gs_perface}, increasing the number of Gaussians per face benefits rendering quality.
-To control the memory footprint and training time within an acceptable range while still achieving excellent rendering quality, we choose 3 Gaussians per face during the joint learning of mesh and Gaussian appearance, but use 6 Gaussians for the refinement stage.
+The number of Gaussians per face presents a trade-off between computational cost and rendering performance.
+As shown in Tab.~\ref{tab:ablation_gs_perface}, increasing the number of Gaussians per face improves rendering quality.
+To balance rendering quality with memory usage and training time, we use 3 Gaussians per face during the joint learning stage.
+For the refinement stage, we increase this number to 6 to further enhance surface fidelity.